rwagstaff/cl-snap-seed/README.md

 or Download from [https://github.com/rwagstaff/cl-snap-seed/archive/master.zip](https://github.com/rwagstaff/cl-snap-seed/archive/master.zip)

 Navigate to the package.json directory and run **npm install** then **npm start**.
 You should see message *Starting game Snap*, you can edit the src/app.js file to complete the test.
-To recompile from ES6 to ES5 run the command **npm run build**

 # Scenario